 To strengthen your privacy on shared devices, you can choose to require an extra verification step to view your full history on My Activity.

-To activate the verification, go to activity.google.com and click the Manage My Activity verification link.
+Go to activity.google.com and click the Manage My Activity verification link to activate the verification.

 According to Android Police, once turned on, “the feature will ask you to verify your identity before showing your history”.